 Food and drink is big business in both the EU and UK.
-In the UK alone, the sector employs more than 400,000 people and generates more than £12 billion’s worth of products for export to the rest of the world – without including alcohol.
-More than 72% of UK food and non-alcoholic drink is exported to the EU, making it a substantial contributor to the economy and important to include in any trade deals agreed with the EU and beyond as part of the Brexit process.
+According to industry body FoodDrinkEurope, in 2014-2015, 4.2 million EU citizens worked across 289,000 food and drink companies.
+Food and nutrition is the leading employer by sector in the EU, providing 15.5% of all jobs.
+In the UK alone, the sector covers 13.1% of the national employment.
+The total value of food and drink exports from the UK comes to £20.1 billion, making the industry a substantial contributor to the economy and important to include in any trade deals agreed with the EU and beyond as part of the Brexit process.

-Regulation – a quick introduction
+Food and nutrition regulation – a quick introduction

 - EU regulations could be adopted wholesale by the UK government, denying producers / manufacturers the opportunity to take advantage of more liberal individual laws

-- The UK government will also be able to take advantage of differing labelling requirements, enabling it to better indicate the health benefits or risks of a particular product – as it is planning to do with the labelling of teaspoons of sugar in a food or drink, something currently banned under EU food labelling law
+- The UK government will also be able to take advantage of differing labelling requirements, enabling it to better indicate the health benefits of a particular product – as it is planning to do with the labelling of teaspoons of sugar in a food or drink, something currently banned under EU food labelling law

 - Leaving the EU Single Market and Customs Union will allow the UK to strike its own trade deals with third countries, allowing companies to potentially change the conditions they currently trade under and have better access to foods and materials from abroad

 If you have any questions on how the Brexit deal will impact your business, please do get in touch with our team.
 For further information about our expertise in the food and nutrition sector, our work supporting some of the industry’s leaders and policy and political updates, please sign up to our team’s monthly newsletter here.